Eric A. Grasberger

 Experience

-• Lead counsel in 45 party litigation matter involving defects in 500 unit apartment complex (Colorado)
+• Representation of developer/owner in 45-party litigation matter involving defects in 500-unit apartment complex (Colorado).

-• Lead counsel in largest current high-rise project in City of Portland (Oregon)
+• Representation of developer/owner in commercial high-rise project in Portland (Oregon).

-• Lead counsel in multiple contracts and litigation matters for western states hospitality developer (California/Oregon/Washington)
+• Representation of developer/owner in multiple contracts and litigation matters for western states hospitality developer/owner (California, Oregon, Washington).

-• Lead counsel in multiple contracts and litigation matters for several national multifamily developers (multi-state)
+• Representation of developer/owners in multiple contracts and litigation matters for several national multifamily developers (multi-state).

 Professional Honors & Activities

-• Recognized in Oregon Business Journal's Top Forty Under 40 (Oregon's Top Professional and Business Leaders)
+• Selected as one of Oregon Business Journal’s Top Forty Under 40 (Oregon’s Top Professional and Business Leaders)

 • Past lead counsel to the Board, past chair of the Legal Committee, Associated General Contractors